About Zicklin

 The Zicklin School ranks #48 among Best B-Schools in the U.S. by Bloomberg/Businessweek

-Baruch College ranks #4 for value among public institutions by The Princeton Review
+Baruch College ranks #2 in New York for value among public institutions by The Princeton Review

-Baruch College ranks #10 among Best Public Colleges in the U.S. by the Wall Street Journal
+Baruch College ranks #1 for Value in Nation by the Wall Street Journal

 The Zicklin School of Business has been developing business leaders for over a century.